ezzing/3DLayout-documentation/README.md

         structure: i.e: east-west / standard,
         inclination: modules inclination (in degrees),
         azimuth: modules azimuthal inclination (in degrees),
-        areaMCoords: array containing area vertices coordinates in meters (with origin in the building center),
+        areaMCoords: array with area vertices coordinates in Area system coords [DEPRECATED],
-        areaOffsetMCoords: array containing offseted area vertices coordinates in meters (with origin in the building center) ,
+        areaOffsetMCoords: array with offseted area vertices in Area system coords [DEPRECATED],
+        verticesMCoords: array with area vertices coordinates in Area system coords,
+        verticesOffsetMCoords: array with offseted area vertices in Area system coords,
         wallSizes: size in meters for each area wall,
         wallAzimuth: azimuthal angle for the external area wall,
-        power: total power of the area.
+        power: total power of the area,
+        subareas: an array of subareas in the area
+    }

+each subarea in the subareas array contains:

+    {
+        id: the subarea id,
+        name: the subarea name
     }

 #### getModuleInfoByArea